Kanchenjunga ‘The Five Great Treasure Houses of Snow’

 Accommodation

-Although all the places might not have all the modern facilities, we will make sure to arrange safe and comfortable accommodation.
-In general, hygienic and safe tea houses/local lodges/ home-stays with all the basic facilities are arranged.
+During treks, all the places may not have modern facilities, we will make sure to arrange safe and comfortable accommodation.
+In general, hygienic and safe tea houses/local lodges/home-stays with all the basic facilities are arranged.
 But you can, if possible, personalize according to your preference.

 If your itinerary includes camping or you choose to experience camping during your travel, a proper camping-site will be pre-decided.
 If required, we also provide the basic equipment which is refundable.
 Please check the Gear-List and Requirement List for more information.